Components: Wellington’s largest stand-alone office building (12 floors)

 This large-scale project required a builder with the right expertise, resources and management skills.
 We selected Fletcher Construction to manage the design process and undertake the construction, which began in 2007.

 Our client’s financial backers initially wanted Fletchers to quote a fixed price up front.
-However, we believed this would work out more expensive in the current market at that time, with a projected downturn in the building industry, which meant prices may fall during the three years the building was being constructed.
+However, we believed this would work out more expensive in the market at that time, with a projected downturn in the building industry, which meant prices could have fallen during the three years the building was being constructed.
 By tendering for work only when it was needed, we saved more than 15% of the total estimated construction price.
 The Asteron Centre was completed on schedule in September 2010.
 It is now a valuable addition to Wellington’s central business district.